AgustinCB/blogposts/conferences/rust_meetup/20190129/script.md

 Look at that monstruosity.
 If you think about it, it makes sense: It is a vector, of reference counted, mutable references to trait objects.
 But the signature is a nightmare.
 I admit I was somewhat disappointed, I mean, imagine you are a poor co-op  student who did Java and Scheme in university and see this in your first week of work.
 You'd probably understand few and less.
 It was a disappointing experience, because although I understood why this signature is necessary, it still felt wrong.

 And that was, of course, because it was wrong.
 In the same reddit thread, there's the following message:

+# Eleventh slide

+Now isn't this interesting.
+This guy has a point: Instead of making the whole structure mutable, I could make mutable only the bits that you know... actually mutate.
+This has some downsides, though, in that now the methods of the structure that cause mutation won't be marked as `&mut self` in the signature.
+But we are willing to pay that if the prize is not using the previous mounstrosity.